 A walk along this acclaimed 9km cliff walk from Ballycotton Village to Ballyandreen is a chance to soak up the stunning coastal vistas that are plentiful in Cork.
-There are lots of seated viewpoints where you can enjoy beautiful views of local landmarks like Ballytransna Beach or Ballycotton Lighthouse.
+There are lots of seated viewpoints on the Ballycotton Cliff Walk where you can enjoy beautiful views of local landmarks like Ballytransna Beach or Ballycotton Lighthouse.

 The old Carrigaline to Crosshaven railway line has been reinvented as a family-friendly, scenic walking route that hugs the coastline of one of Cork’s prettiest inlets.
 The views are arguably better at high tide but it becomes a bird watcher’s paradise at low tide.